bp2008/CertTrustManager/README.md

 ### Distribute the trust manager with embedded certificate.

-People can instruct their Windows systems to trust your certificate simply by running the exe you gave them, and clicking "Trust Certificate".
-When the certificate is trusted, the "Trust" button changes to "Untrust Certificate" so trust can be easily revoked.
+People can instruct their Windows systems to trust your certificate simply by running the exe you gave them, and clicking `Trust Certificate`.
+When the certificate is trusted, the `Trust Certificate` button changes to `Untrust Certificate` so trust can be easily revoked.

 ### Command-line usage